Chadys/quiz-app-test/README.md

 # Run the app after first initialisation (it is advised to set up your IDE to run the app instead)
 task up
 ```
+## Pycharm setup
-Also setup the IDE's project interpreter to a docker-compose configuration, using [buildrun/docker/docker-compose/dev-env/docker-compose.yml](buildrun/docker/docker-compose/dev-env/docker-compose.yml)
+Set project interpreter to a docker-compose configuration, using [buildrun/docker/docker-compose/dev-env/docker-compose.yml](buildrun/docker/docker-compose/dev-env/docker-compose.yml)
 service `web` and name it `quiz_app-web DEV`
+The `quiz_app` run configuration should work as is after that

 ## Network configuration
-Ports [80, 443, 9090, 5432] must be available on your machine.
+Ports [80, 443, 5432] must be available on your machine.

 ### DNS
-On a mac, add the following rule to `/etc/hosts`:
+On a Unix machine, add the following rule to `/etc/hosts`:
 ```
 127.0.0.1	local-quizapp.amarena.ovh
 ```